retsyx/amity/README.md

 Follow the prompts.

-If successful, then the remote has been paired, and is ready for use.
-In addition, Amity's `config.yaml` file was updated.
-More about `config.yaml` in the [HDMI Configuration](#hdmi-configuration) section.
+If successful, the remote has been paired, and is ready for use.

 ### Using a Keyboard for Control